LinuxCommandLibrary

 copy

-Capture all TCP traffic showing contents (ASCII) in console
+Capture all TCP traffic showing contents ([A]SCII) in console

-$ tcpdump -A tcp
+$ sudo tcpdump -A tcp

 copy